CognitiveScale/lets-alpine/README.md

 ## Usage

-Launch your backend container and note its name, then launch `smashwilson/lets-nginx` with the following parameters:
+launch `c12e/lets-alpine` with the following parameters:

  * `-e EMAIL=` your email address, used to register with letsencrypt.
  * `-e DOMAIN=` the domain name.